Vital Records Online

 Learn how to order an Illinois death certificate from the Illinois Department of Public Health (IDPH).
 The current processing time for requests is 4 to 6 weeks.
 The state fee for certified copies is $19.00, and each additional copy is $4.00.
 Uncertified copies cost $10.00 and $4.00 for additional copies.
 Individuals authorized to request death records include family members, agencies, or persons with a personal or property interest in the decedent.

-You can now order Illinois death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Illinois death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Illinois Department of Public Health Division of Vital Records (IDPH) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself by mail through the IDPH by following the specific steps and meeting certain requirements.
 Before ordering, confirm and review the costs, eligibility, requirements, and current processing times to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO